Skip to content

 Buttpads come in a variety of different colors!
 Check out our Available Colors page to see the complete list.

-Is there gel in a Buttpad?
+Is there gel or padding in a Buttpad?

 Can my Buttpad get wet?